mnx-solutions/incident-response-docs/docs/after/post_mortem_template.md

 * _List anything you think we didn't do very well.
 The intent is that we should follow up on all points here to improve our processes._

 ## Action Items
-_Each action item should be in the form of a JIRA ticket, and each ticket should have the same set of two tags:  “sev1_YYYYMMDD” (such as sev1_20150911) and simply “sev1”.
+_Each action item should be in the form of a ticket or Asana Project, and each ticket should have the same set of two tags:  “critical_YYYYMMDD” (such as critical_20150911) and simply “critical”.
 Include action items such as: (1) any fixes required to prevent the root cause in the future, (2) any preparedness tasks that could help mitigate the problem if it came up again, (3) remaining post-mortem steps, such as the internal email, as well as the status-page public post, (4) any improvements to our incident response process._

 ## Messaging